 Who’s the Boss?

-To deal with the Beagle temperaments, you must first show the dog that you are the boss.
-Your Beagle as all dogs expects there to be a pack leader, and that needs to be you.
+To deal with the Beagle temperament, you must first show the dog that you are the boss, not him.
+Your Beagle is the same as all dogs when it comes to expecting a pack leader to guide him on what to do and when, and that someone needs to be you.

-Simple acts such as allowing him to sleep in your bed can set a bad precedence.
-If you want him to spend the night in your room, it is advisable that you get him a dog-bed.
-This should be lower than yours.
+Simple acts like allowing him to sleep in your bed can set a bad precedent.
+If you want him to be able to spend the night with you in your room, get him a dog bed.
+His bed should be lower than yours.

-Here are some Beagle temperament and behaviors you might encounter in your dog and how to address them.
+Here are some Beagle temperament traits and behavior quirks you might encounter in your dog, as well as tips for how to address them.

-The other Beagle temperament that you should learn to deal with is their barking.
-If you wish to stop Beagle barking, you should first find out why the dog is barking in the first place.
+Another potentially undesirable trait of the Beagle temperament is barking.
+To stop your Beagle from barking, you should first find out why the dog is barking in the first place.

-Beagle barking is a form of communication so you should find out what the dog is telling you.
-Beagles have a lot of energy, and they sometimes bark when they are keen to get outdoors.
+Barking is a form of communication, so you should find out what the dog is trying to tell you.
+Beagles have a lot of energy, and they sometimes bark when they feel the need to spend time outdoors.

 Despite the cute and cuddly looks of these lovable animals, Beagles can sometimes be aggressive.
-Beagles are not known for their aggression but none the less you should learn how to deal with aggression just in case.
+Beagles are aggressive dogs by nature, but nonetheless, you should learn how to deal with aggression just in case.

 - You should never act aggressively towards your dog.

-- Shouting at him is also a “NO” because you will only aggravate the aggression.
+- Shouting at him is also a no-no because you will only aggravate his aggression.

-- Neutering your Beagle might help alleviate some of the aggression by reducing the level of testosterone, which is a hormone that fuels aggressive behavior in dogs.
+- Neutering your Beagle might help alleviate some of his aggression by reducing his level of testosterone, a hormone that fuels aggressive behavior in dogs.

-If the aggression is excessive, you can consult a vet to find out if your dog has any medical ailments and what to do about it.
-You can also seek the assistance of a professional dog trainer or training resource.
+If his aggression is excessive, you can consult a vet to find out if your dog has any medical ailments and what to do about it.
+You can also contact a professional dog trainer for additional assistance.

-As a side note learn about dog separation anxiety so you do not confuse the symptoms with plain old boredom.
+As a side note, you should learn about dog separation anxiety so you do not confuse the symptoms with plain old boredom.

 Negative Effects of Boredom